haziz09/wiim-now-playing/docs/Design.md

 - Add a virtual keyboard? <https://github.com/Mottie/Keyboard>
   - No need for touchscreen input yet.
 Use a browser to point to the server if required.
 - Use JSDoc for generation of documentation <https://github.com/jsdoc/jsdoc>
   - Not sure if there are any benefits at this stage.
+  *Quit using this as there's no benefit at this moment.*

 ## Other works/examples/inspiration/mentions